jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 ## The Checklist

-I'm not interested in "we can match most of this". **None of this is negotiable**.
+I'm not interested in "we can match most of this". **If you cannot match every single point on this list then there is no point in my changing jobs**.

 If you answer **no** to **any** question you can stop right there and not bother contacting me.